kal1621/airbnb-clone-project/README.md

 - A **User** can leave multiple **Reviews** for different **Properties**.
 - Each **Property** can have multiple **Reviews** from different **Users**.
 - A **Payment** is linked to a single **Booking**.

+## Feature Breakdown

+### 1. User Management
+This feature allows users to create accounts, log in, and manage their profiles.
+It includes functionalities for password recovery and account verification, ensuring a secure and personalized experience.

+### 2. Property Management
+Property owners can list their properties by providing details such as title, description, location, and availability.
+This feature enables owners to manage their listings effectively and attract potential guests.

+### 3. Booking System
+The booking system facilitates the reservation of properties by users.
+It includes a calendar view for availability and allows users to select their desired dates, ensuring a seamless booking experience.

+### 4. Review System
+Users can leave reviews and ratings for properties they have stayed in.
+This feature helps build trust within the community by providing feedback for property owners and aiding future guests in making informed decisions.

+### 5. Payment Processing
+This feature handles all financial transactions related to bookings.
+Users can securely make payments through various methods (e.g., credit card, PayPal), ensuring smooth financial interactions and safeguarding user data.

+### 6. Search and Filter
+Users can search for properties based on criteria such as location, price range, and amenities.
+This feature enhances user experience by allowing them to find listings that meet their specific needs quickly.

+### 7. Notifications
+Users receive notifications about booking confirmations, reminders, and messages from property owners.
+This feature keeps users informed and enhances communication throughout the booking process.